-- 1. Verify that the bulk odorant storage tank pressure exsits in a range of 30 to 35 psi (2.07 to 2.41 Bar) and re-establish the correct pressure if necissary. - 2.
-Inspect the alarm set point programmed into the N-300 controller and verify that it is correctly programmed and correct if necessary, refer to the parameters section on programming the N-300 controller Sections 5 & 6, page 25 or page 33 depending on the mode of operation. - 3.
+- 1. Verify that the bulk odorant storage tank pressure exsits in a range of 2.07 to 2.41 Bar and re-establish the correct pressure if necissary. - 2.
+Inspect the alarm set point programmed into the N-300 controller and verify that it is correcity programmed and correct if necessary, refer to the parameters section on programming the N-300 controller Sections 5 & 6, page 25 or page 33 depending on the mode of operation. - 3.
 Observe if the alarm is still active, if it is, contact YZ Technical Services.